Adaptive Gibbs samplers and related MCMC methods: Ergodicity---the uniform case

+and the claim follows since a random scan Metropolis-within-Gibbs sampler is a mixture of Metropolis samplers. \end{pf}

-We now provide an example to show that diminishing adaptation of proposals as in Lemma~\ref{lemma_diminish_Q_P} does not necessarily imply condition $(d)$ of Theorem~\ref{thm_unif_aMwG}, so some additional assumption is required, e.g.\ (i) or (ii) of Lemma~\ref{lemma_diminish_Q_P}.
+We now provide an example to show that diminishing adaptation of proposals as in Lemma~\ref{lemmadiminishQP} does not necessarily imply condition (d) of Theorem~\ref{thmunifaMwG} so some additional assumption is required, for example, (i) or (ii) of Lemma~\ref{lemmadiminishQP}. \begin{example} Consider a sequence of Metropolis algorithms with transition kernels $P_1, P_2,\ldots$ designed for sampling from $\pi(k) = p^k(1-p)$ on $\stany= \{0,1,\ldots\}$.
+The transition kernel $P_n$ results from using proposal kernel $Q_n$ and the standard acceptance rule, where